wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 The following resources of the API handles login and logout:

--       `/login`: This resource is used to obtain a JWT token based for the provided user name and password and it is protected by basic auth.
+-       `/login`: This resource is used to obtain a JWT token for the provided user name and password and it is protected by basic auth.
 -       `/logout`: This resource is used to revoke the JWT token.

 When you [access the management API directly](../../../administer-and-observe/working-with-management-api), you must first acquire a JWT token with your valid username and password.
 To log out of the management API, this token must be revoked.
 See [securely invoking the management API](../../../administer-and-observe/working-with-management-api/#securely-invoking-the-api) for more information.